 Increased reliance on virtual collaboration and digital communication defined the last year for project managers.
 While these changes brought about many challenges for project teams and their leaders, as we move into 2021 they pose promising avenues for productivity growth and efficiency gains.
 In the coming months we expect to see increases in task automation, more tailored project delivery methodologies, and a greater focus on business value as just a few of the key trends that will continue to change project management.

-TREND #1: Artifical Intelligence to Facilitate Project Planning and Delivery
+TREND #1: Artificial Intelligence to Facilitate Project Planning and Delivery

 It comes as no surprise that as artificial intelligence (AI) becomes an integral part of an organization’s business processes, the impact is making its way to project management.
 Numerous applications for AI in project management exist today, and we will continue to see the integration of these tools as well as the development of more advanced technology to streamline project tasks and leverage analytics for decision-making.